What is surge?

 In OCHA, "surge" means the swift deployment of experienced coordination experts and other specialized humanitarian personnel.

 Surge capacity is used when there are unforeseen emergencies and disasters, when a crisis deteriorates, or when a force majeure affects an office.

-SCLS handles surge management and coordination.
-This involves working closely with other headquarters sections during an OCHA corporate emergency, supporting the set-up of new country offices where OCHA does not have a presence, and supporting the closure of country offices when OCHA is no longer needed.
-Surge capacity also means being involved in the staff planning for OCHA country offices worldwide, working closely with human resources colleagues to avoid staffing gaps and ensuring continuity.
-With the merging of the Logistics Support Unit , SCLS will be responsible for coordinating the provision of equipment for surge personnel and offices during emergencies.
+SCS handles surge management and coordination within OCHA.
+This involves working closely with other parts of the organization during either an OCHA corporate emergency or a Level 3 emergency (the highest level emergency as defined by the Inter-Agency Standing Committee), supporting the set-up of new country offices where OCHA does not have a presence, and supporting the closure of country offices when OCHA offices are phasing out.
+Surge capacity also means being involved in the staff planning for OCHA country offices worldwide, working closely with human resources colleagues to avoid staffing gaps and ensuring operational stability and continuity.